Maslov Index, Spectral Flow and Bifurcation of Electromagnetic Geodesics Within an Energy Level: Energy-constrained Jacobi fields

 Until the end of this paper, let $\kappa$ be a {\sl non null} value of the energy and let $\gamma:[0,T]\r M$ be an electromagnetic geodesic with energy $\kappa$ connecting $p$ to $q$.
 In the following we shall describe the kernel of the corresponding energy-constrained index form $\cQ_{\kappa,\sigma}(x,T)$.

 Let $(V,B)$ be in the kernel of $\cQ_{\kappa,\sigma}(x,T)$.
 In Proposition \ref{propfredholm} it will be shown that $V$ is smooth, so let us assume this.
-Thus, integrating by part the first term in the right-hand side of Eq. (\ref{eqsecondvariation}) and rearranging things, we obtain that
+Thus, integrating by parts the first term in the right-hand side of Eq.\ (\ref{eqsecondvariation}) and rearranging things, we obtain that

 for all $V_2\in T_x\Omega_{p,q}([0,1])$ and all $B_2\in\R$.
-It follows from the Fundamental Lemma of the Calculus of Variations that \begin{empheq}[left=\empheqlbrace]{align} & \frac{D^2}{dt^2} \hat{V}_1 + R(\hat{V}_1 , \dot{\gamma} ) \dot{\gamma} - (\nabla_{\hat{V}_1}Y)[\dot{\gamma}] - Y \left[ \frac{D}{dt}\hat{V}_1 \right] - \frac{B_1}{T}Y[\dot{\gamma}] = 0, \\ & B_1 = - \frac{1}{2\kappa} \int_0^T g(\gamma)\left[ \hat{V_1} , Y[\dot{\gamma}] \right]dt . \end{empheq} Observe that, from Eq. (\ref{lorentzforceequation}), and since $\hat{V}_1$ vanishes on the end-points of $[0,T]$, we have that
+It follows from the Fundamental Lemma of the Calculus of Variations that \begin{empheq}[left=\empheqlbrace]{align} & \frac{D^2}{dt^2} \hat{V}_1 + R(\hat{V}_1 , \dot{\gamma} ) \dot{\gamma} - (\nabla_{\hat{V}_1}Y)[\dot{\gamma}] - Y \left[ \frac{D}{dt}\hat{V}_1 \right] - \frac{B_1}{T}Y[\dot{\gamma}] = 0, \\ & B_1 = - \frac{1}{2\kappa} \int_0^T g(\gamma)\left[ \hat{V_1} , Y[\dot{\gamma}] \right]dt . \end{empheq} Observe that, from Eq.\ (\ref{lorentzforceequation}), and since $\hat{V}_1$ vanishes on the end-points of $[0,T]$, we have that

-\begin{lemma} If a smooth vector field $J$ along $\gamma$ satisfies Eq. (\ref{jacobi1}) for some $B_1\in\R$, then $g(\gamma)\bigl[ D J /dt , \dot{\gamma} \bigr]$ is constant as a function of $t$. \end{lemma}
+\begin{lemma} If a smooth vector field $J$ along $\gamma$ satisfies Eq.\ (\ref{jacobi1}) for some $B_1\in\R$, then $g(\gamma)\bigl[ D J /dt , \dot{\gamma} \bigr]$ is constant as a function of $t$. \end{lemma}

-\Proof Taking the $g-$inner product of both sides of Eq. (\ref{jacobi1}) with $\dot{\gamma}$,
+\Proof Taking the $g-$inner product of both sides of Eq.\ (\ref{jacobi1}) with $\dot{\gamma}$,

 The second term on the left-hand side vanishes.
-Also, since $Y$ is $g-$antissimetric the same is true of $\nabla_{J}Y$, and therefore the third and fifth terms also vanish.
+Also, since $Y$ is $g-$antisymetric the same is true of $\nabla_{J}Y$, and therefore the third and fifth terms also vanish.
 Recalling that $Y[\dot{\gamma}]=D\dot{\gamma}/dt$, we are left with

 which was what we wanted to show.

 \begin{definition} An {\sl energy-constrained Jacobi field} along an electromagnetic geodesic $\gamma:[0,T]\r M$ with energy $\kappa\neq0$ is a smooth vector field $J$ along $\gamma$ that satisfies the {\sl energy-constrained Jacobi equation}